aisingapore/PeekingDuck/docs/source/use_cases/crowd_counting.md

 **1. Crowd Counting**

-We use an open source crowd counting model known as [CSRNet] (https://arxiv.org/pdf/1802.10062.pdf) to predict the number of people in a sparse or dense crowd.
+We use an open source crowd counting model known as [CSRNet](https://arxiv.org/pdf/1802.10062.pdf) to predict the number of people in a sparse or dense crowd.
 By default, the solution uses the sparse crowd model and this can be changed to the dense crowd model if required.
+The dense and sparse crowd models were trained using data from ShanghaiTech Part A and ShanghaiTech Part B respectively.
+As a guideline, you might want to use the dense crowd model if the people in a given image or video frame are packed shoulder to shoulder (e.g. stadiums).
 For more information on how adjust the CSRNet node, checkout the [CSRNet configurable parameters](/peekingduck.pipeline.nodes.model.csrnet.Node).

 **2. Heat Map Generation (Optional)**